 It’s true – rats are more afraid of humans than we are of them.
 But that doesn’t mean they’re not dirty, sneaky little creatures that can contaminate our food without us even knowing it.

-Rats will always be viewed as pests, despised by many and feared by most.
 So what happens if you accidentally eat food that a rat has been snacking on?

 If you consume food or water that has been contaminated by a rat, you risk contracting different diseases, some of which may include leptospirosis, salmonellosis, rat-bite fever, and hantavirus pulmonary syndrome.